 Probation officers work in the correctional system and typically have duties in areas that include administrative, investigative, counseling, law enforcement and public relations.
 Officers in this area may work in the field, checking the progress, activities and rehabilitation status of offenders on probation.
 The BLS notes that probation officers can work for local or state governments.

 Most employers require prospective probation officers to have a bachelor's degree in social work, sociology, psychology, criminal justice or a related field, such as legal studies.
 Students who have majored in legal studies may consider programs with a correction or law enforcement emphasis that covers areas like police policy, communications, criminal justice systems, victimology, strategies for correctional treatment and criminal policy.
 Coursework in these areas can help applicants prepare for the certification test and training programs required for most probation officer positions.

 Career and Salary Information for Probation Officers

-Probation officers earned an average of $52,910 per year as of May 2013, the BLS states.
-At that time, California, New Jersey, Connecticut and New York were the states paying probation officers the highest salaries, offering average annual wages from around $66,000-$76,000.
-Probation officers should see an 1% decrease in employment during the 2012-2022 decade, according to the BLS.
+Probation officers earned a median salary of $53,020 per year as of May 2018, the BLS states.
+At that time, California, New Jersey, Iowa, Rhode Island and New York were the states paying probation officers the highest salaries, offering mean annual wages between $70,360-$89,240.
+Probation officers should see a 3% increase in employment during the 2018-2028 decade, according to the BLS.

 Earning a bachelor's degree in legal studies can provide graduates with a background for a career as a social worker.
 These professionals have a wide range of job duties which are predominately based on the work setting, but can include providing emotional support, assisting with family conflicts, developing policies or social services for their organization, teaching workshops or running support groups.
 Prospective social workers may pursue employment with clinics, educational institutions, legal aid offices or non-profit organizations.